Assertions features

 specify person.Name.Must.IgnoringCase.Equal("andrew")

-As for numeric values, comparison assertions are possible using BeLessThan
+As for numeric values, comparison assertions are possible using BeLessThan,

-.
+BeGreaterThan and BeGreaterThanOrEqual.
 Operator overloads also exist for these.

 Specter also overloads the Boo regular expression match operator.